Saturday, May 21, 2016

 P is R

-Х is kh, like you are clearing your throat after a shot of vodka
+Х is kh, like you are clearing your throat after a shot

 Γ is g